 Balancing in your personal and family life is important, so remember it is okay to say “no.” Make sure each family member has their own needs met without compromising your health.
 Do not be afraid to ask for help if your own needs are not being met.

 Permissive parenting’s definition is a style that has low demands with high responsiveness.
-Parents who practice this act more like a friend than an authority figure.
-The opposite of permissive parenting is helicopter parenting, as permissive parents do not have much structure and do not enforce rules.
+Parents who practice this parenting style may act more like a friend than an authority figure.
+A permissive parent may show a lot of warmth and affection to their child but may shy away from discipline or conflict.

 Most often you will hear permissive parents saying, “kids will be kids.”
 Children with permissive parents often struggle with self-control and self-regulation.